 Through the Teen Arts Pass (TAP), youth will be empowered as new arts consumers while arts partners will cultivate a new and important audience segment.
 We believe that this mutually-beneficial program will play a critical role in future sustainability for Chicago’s arts and culture sector.

-We’ve already gathered input from over 1,000 Chicago-area teens, and we know they’re excited about this initiative: 80% said that if a $5 performance ticket were available to them, they would be likely or very likely to purchase the ticket and attend the event.
+We’ve already gathered input from over 1,000 Chicago-area teens, and we know they’re excited about this initiative: 81% of teens surveyed said that if a $5 performance ticket were available to them, they would be likely or very likely to purchase the ticket and attend the event.

 Interested in more details about how this program will work?
 Just scroll down!